You can’t put a price on the security of your family… but you can put a price on all of the prepping supplies you need to get secure!

 Do It Right the First Time

 Before you start a project, do your research.
-It will take more time but you’ll save money on your prepping budget when you do it right the first time around!
-Read the most common prepping mistakes here.
+It will take longer, but you’ll save money on your prepping budget when you do it right the first time!

 Make Prepping Gear Yourself

-Some prepping gear can be really expensive to buy, but you may be able to make it yourself.
+Some prepping gear can be costly to buy, but you may be able to make it yourself.

-If you get creative, you’ll find that there is no limit to what you can do even with a small prepping budget.
+If you get creative, you’ll find no limit to what you can do even with a small prepping budget.

 Focus on Skills, Not Supplies